Middle-earth peoples: Elves

 The Elves, or Firstborn, are the first of Eru's Children to awaken.
-Born under the stars before the ascension of the Moon and the Sun, they retain a special love for light and an inner spirit endowed with unique gifts.
+Born under the stars before the ascension of the Moon and the Sun, they retain a love for light and an inner spirit endowed with unique gifts.
 They call themselves the Quendi, or "Speakers", for they are the first to utter words; and, even now, no race understands language and song like the Firstborn.
-Fair and fine-featured, brilliant and proud, immortal and strong, tall and agile, they are the most blessed of the Free Peoples.
 They can see as well under moon or starlight as a man at the height of day.
-They cannot become sick or scarred, but if an Elf should die, from violence or losing the will to live from grief, their spirit goes to the halls of Mandos, as they are bound to Arda and cannot leave until the world is broken and remade.
-Elven skill and agility is legendary: for instance, walking atop freshly fallen snow without leaving a trace of their passing.
-On a clear day they can see ten miles with perfect clarity and detail up to 100 miles.
-These gifts come at great cost, though: they are strongly bound to Fate (see Mandos) and hated by Morgoth.
-No other race has been blessed and cursed more than the Quendi.
+They cannot become sick or scarred.
+If an Elf should die, from violence or losing the will to live from grief, their spirit goes to the halls of Mandos, as they are bound to Arda and cannot leave until the world is broken and remade.
+Elvens are agile: for instance they can walk atop freshly fallen snow without leaving a trace of their passing.
+On a clear day they can see ten miles with clarity and detail up to 100 miles.
+Despite this, they are strongly bound to Fate (see Mandos) and hated by Morgoth.

 The Quendi are sundered after the awakening and many sub-groups appear.
 The First Sundering occurs when some left Middle-earth to live in the blessed realm of Valinor, while others stayed behind.
 This produces the Eldar, who accept the call to come to Valinor, and the Avari, who refuse the great journey.
 Elves who stay in Middle-earth and never see the light of the trees become known as the Moriquendi or "Dark-elves".
 This does not imply that the Dark-elves are evil.